tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

     node set `"_readout"` as their respective target, subject to the rules on indices explained above.

-To summarize: the auxiliary node set `"_readout"` and the auxiliary edge sets `"_readout/.*"` define
+To summarize: A readout structure consists of an auxiliary node set, conventionally called `"_readout"`, and auxiliary edge sets pointing into that node set with matching names `"_readout/.*"`.
+Together, they define

   * a number of predictions to make: the size of node set `"_readout"`;
-  * a set of keys for readout: by the edge sets with target `"_readout"` (`{"seed"}` in the first example, `{"source", "target"}` in the second);
+  * a set of keys for readout: these appear in the names of the edge sets with target `"_readout"` (`{"seed"}` in the first example, `{"source", "target"}` in the second);
   * for each prediction *i* and each key *k*, exactly one node from which to read out a value.

 As far as `GraphTensor` and its serialization is concerned, these are node sets and edge sets like any other.
-In particular, they need to be declared in the `GraphSchema` so that they can be parsed from a `tf.Example` proto.
+In particular, they need to be declared in the [`GraphSchema`](./schema.md) so that they can be parsed from a `tf.Example` proto.
 The leading underscore `_` marks them as auxiliary, that is, distinct from the arbitrarily-named node sets and edge sets which represent objects and relations of the model's application domain.

-Prior to TF-GNN 0.6 (released in 2023), there was no support for an explicit `"_readout"` node set.
+Prior to TF-GNN 0.6 (released in 2023), there was no support for structured readout.
 Instead, by convention, readout for a subset of nodes could only happen for a single node in each input graph, which had to be from a fixed node set and appear as the first node of that node set.
+The GraphTensor itself did not encode which node set it is.
+This had to be conveyed separately.

 ### Storing labels